anbsky/airdelay/README.md

 # Parser for airport websites, written in Python.

 Works as a Tornado application, spits out JSON.
-Tries to run asynchronously whenever possible by using *concurrent.futures* (backport to Python 2.x).
+Tries to run asynchronously whenever possible by using *concurrent.futures* (back-ported to Python 2.x).
 Results are cached in Redis so it doesn't hit ariport website on every request.

 ## Example output